Pieces of history unearthed during reconstruction of Benson Theatre

 “It’s really exciting to be able to go into a space that has some history and think about who was there on those boards before you, what their lives might have been like and the idea that that’s coming back to life in Benson is kind of a dream come true,” says Simpson.

-Two diamond shaped windows were also found in perfect condition wrapped up behind a wall.
+Two diamond-shaped windows were also found in perfect condition wrapped up behind a wall.

 Both windows will be restored and added to the outside in the same spot once construction is complete.